 What Is Clerical Work?

 Clerical work typically refers to a variety of office and administrative support duties.
-If you're interested in a career in clerical work, read on to learn more about the nature of the profession and the variety of occupations available.
-Schools offering Office Management degrees can also be found in these popular choices.
+If you're interested in a career in clerical work, read on to learn more about clerical duties and the variety of occupations available.

 - Word processing and typing